RyanRaymundo99/web_Real_state_app/README.md

-This is a [Next.js](https://nextjs.org/) project made with the purpose of praticing Material UI and Next.js skills.
+This is a [Next.js](https://nextjs.org/) project made with the purpose of practicing Material UI and Next.js skills.
-It has a really simple design using pre set components from Material UI.
+It has a really simple design using preset components from Material UI.
 The places and locations are rendered by an API from RapidAPI.
 ## Preview